Nozimbek6603/Nozimbek6603/README.md

 - 👯 I’m looking to collaborate on Python

-- 💬 Ask me about Python, Java, Dart, Flutter
+- 💬 Ask me about Python, Dart, Flutter

 - 📫 How to reach me nozimbek6603@gmail.com